-- Ensure that the quality and quantity of capital is adequate, at a minimum, to meet all applicable regulatory requirements; - Provide that at least half of the Bank's capital is permanent, free from mandatory fixed charges and subordinate to the rights of depositors and other creditors.
+- Ensure that the quality and quantity of capital is adequate, at a minimum, to meet all applicable regulatory requirements; and - Provide that at least half of the Bank's capital is permanent, free from mandatory fixed charges and subordinate to the rights of depositors and other creditors.

 The Bank's total capital consists of one tier of capital approved under OSFI's regulatory capital guidelines.
-As at October 31, 2013 and 2012, Tier 1 capital includes items such as common shares and retained earnings.
+As at October 31, 2014 and 2013, Tier 1 capital includes items such as common shares and retained earnings.

-During the years ended October 31, 2013 and 2012, the Bank complied with the capital guidelines for capital ratios and asset-to-capital multiple.
+During the years ended October 31, 2014 and 2013, the Bank complied with the capital guidelines for capital ratios and asset-to-capital multiple.
 This guideline is based on the International Convergence of Capital Measurement and Capital Standards - A Revised Framework ["Basel II"] issued by the Basel Committee on Banking Supervision.

-The Bank's regulatory capital position as at October 31, 2013 and 2012 was as follows:
+The Bank's regulatory capital position as at October 31, 2014 and 2013 was as follows:

+2014 2013

-Net Common Equity Tier 1 capital \$30,713 \$31,413
+Common Equity Tier 1 capital \$28,381 \$30,713

-Common Equity Tier 1 capital ratio 13.9% 15.51%
+Common Equity Tier 1 capital ratio 11.3% 13.9%

+Tier 1 Capital \$28,381 N/A

+Tier 1 Capital ratio 11.3% N/A

-Total capital 1 \$30,713 \$31,413
+Total capital \$28,381 \$30,713

-Total capital ratio 2 13.9% 15.51%
+Total capital ratio 11.3% 13.9%

-Assets-to-capital multiple 3 10.37 9.15
+Assets-to-capital multiple 12.26 10.37

-1 Tier 1 capital ratio is calculated as: Tier 1 capital divided by risk-weighted assets ["RWA"].
+&lt;sup>1 Tier 1 capital ratio is calculated as: Tier 1 capital divided by risk-weighted assets ["RWA"].

-OSFI's target net common equity Tier 1 and total capital ratios for the Bank are 7% and 10%, respectively.
+OSFI's target common equity Tier 1, Tier 1 and total capital ratios for the Bank are 7%, 8.5% and 10.5%, respectively.

-2 Total capital ratio is calculated as: total capital divided by RWA.
+&lt;sup>2 Total capital ratio is calculated as: total capital divided by RWA.

-3 The assets-to-capital multiple is calculated as: total assets plus off-balance sheet credit instruments, such as certain letters of credit and guarantees divided by total adjusted capital.
+The assets-to-capital multiple is calculated as: total assets plus off-balance sheet credit instruments, such as certain letters of credit and guarantees divided by total adjusted capital.